OpenVoiceOS/ovos-docker/README.md

 git+https://github.com/NeonGeckoCom/neon-tts-plugin-polly.git@fix/whatever # Specific branch of a plugin on GitHub
 ```

-The `ovos_audio` container must be restarted if a change occurs into the `tts.list` file.
+The `ovos_audio` container must be restarted if a change occurs in the `tts.list` file.

 ### STT

 The `ovos_listener` container comes with few STT plugins such as:

-- `ovos-stt-plugin-server` is a componion plugin that allows you to reach an external STT service
+- `ovos-stt-plugin-server` is a companion plugin that allows you to reach an external STT service
 - `ovos-stt-plugin-vosk` is an offline STT service

 If the existing STT plugins are not enough then you can install yours by following the same principle as for the TTS plugins *(from above)* by adding a `stt.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
 When the `ovos_listener` container starts, it will look for this file and install the skills defined in there.
 These skills have to be compatible with the `pip install` method which requires a `setup.py` file.